 Paul starts to finish off his letter by reminding them (and us) to be viligant and steadfast in prayer - always remembering how fortunate we are because of our salvation in Yeshua!
 He warns them to not become lukewarm.
 When you truly realise how fortunate and undeserving of His salvation we are, there's no way one would be able to become lukewarm!

-Paul then also reminds them that we have an responsibilty to pray for our spiritual leaders and those who are spreading His Word - that God would prepare the ground (the ears of those they will teach) and also that He would increase spiritual understanding (of both the leaders as well as the communities).
+Paul then also reminds them that we have a responsibilty to pray for our spiritual leaders and those who are spreading His Word - that God would prepare the ground (the ears of those they will teach) and also that He would increase spiritual understanding (of both the leaders as well as the communities).

 When we know better (being born-again), we should act better!
 Time is running our for people to return to God.
 The way we live our lives and interact with others should pull others closer to the Truth, Who is Yeshua our Messiah!